twinysam/INSIDE-ARG/readme.md

 ![Screenshot of terminal41.link/dat/534brn9653f9j8mmd/](https://cdn.discordapp.com/attachments/461275582970462209/702051255672897566/unknown.png)

-In the URL: http://terminal41.link/dat/534brn9653f9j8mmd/ there was an HTML page with code for what seems to be a JPG image file.
+In the URL: `http://terminal41.link/dat/534brn9653f9j8mmd/` there was an HTML page with code for what seems to be a JPG image file.

-The terminal41 site is since down (more on that later), but we are hosting a copy of that page here: http://534brn9653f9j8mmd.surge.sh/
+The terminal41 site is since down, but we are hosting a copy of that page here: http://534brn9653f9j8mmd.surge.sh/

 Besides the JPG file code, there are two other interesting things present at the very bottom:

 	pe^!02un ........ .. . sys/ terminate terminal/ 41/ [conf.]

-The last part is a URL for the terminal41 page http://terminal41.link/sys/terminate_terminal/41/ which would have lead to this [archived page](https://web.archive.org/web/20200421064134/http://terminal41.link/sys/terminate_terminal/41/terminate.html).
+The last part is a URL for the terminal41 page `http://terminal41.link/sys/terminate_terminal/41/` which would have lead to this [archived page](https://web.archive.org/web/20200421064134/http://terminal41.link/sys/terminate_terminal/41/terminate.html).

 When replacing terminate.html in the URL with a "y" confirmation (`http://terminal41.link/sys/terminate_terminal/41/y/`), we believe that's when the terminal site was effectively terminated, and thus why it can no longer be accessed.